alexhkurz/introduction-to-smart-contracts/README.md

 (under consruction)

-This course will be taught at Chapman University in Spring 2023 as a section of CPSC 298, the Computer Science Colloquium, which offers one credit courses (one lecture per week) on a current topic of interest.
+A course at Chapman University Spring 2023 as a section of CPSC 298, the Computer Science Colloquium, which offers one credit courses (one lecture per week) on a current topic of interest.
 The title of this section is

 ## Introduction to Smart Contracts